 “Oh, right.
 Where are my manners.
 I’m Leon.”
 He grinned big and held out his hand, making sure it was not the same one his zapper occupied.

-After a moment of hesitation, the girl took his hand.
+After a moment of hesitation, the girl shook it.
 “Trudy.”

 “Trudy…” He started to say it was a cute name, had he not resisted.
 And also the name sounded familiar.
 Honestly, it was on the tip of his tongue.